BuildEmpire/apartment/README.md

 Using Eloquent Models to Access Apartments
 ------------------------------------------

-Make a model as normal but extend the model class to ApartmentModel e.g.
+Make a model as normal, then modify it to extend `ApartmentModel`, e.g.

 ```
 <?php